syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/Segments/Straight.md

 A straight-line connector can be edited by adding a new StraightSegment into the Segments collections of a Connector.

-Straight segments can be splitted into multiple straight lines using `Point` property of  `StraightSegment` class.
+Straight segments can be split into multiple straight lines using `Point` property of  `StraightSegment` class.

 {% tabs %}
 {% highlight xaml %}